nitanshu/nitanshu.github.io/posts/index.md

 ---
 layout: post-index
-title: All Blog
+title: All Projects
-excerpt: "A List of Blog"
+excerpt: "A List of Projects"
+image:
+  feature: sample-image-3.jpg
 ---